-We hear many things about how bad being acidic is and many patients ask me if it is true or not.
+We hear many things about how dangerous being acidic is, and many patients ask me if it is true or not.
 Should I try to be more alkaline they ask?
-I think the answer to that question is definitely yes and this explains my reasons why!
+I think the answer to that question is yes and this explains my reasons why!

 8 Benefits of Having a Balanced Body pH:

-Did you know that the water fish swim in needs to be the correct pH in to live?
+Did you know that the water fish swim in needs to be the correct pH for them to live?
 Also, plants flourish when the soil is at the right pH level.
-Life only exists where there’s balance, and your body is totally regulated by pH!
+Life only exists where there’s a balance, and your body is regulated by pH!
 Are you too acidic?

 Check Out This List of Symptoms of Being Too Acidic

-If you are in an overly acidic condition you can weaken the body and it can become dangerous.
-Our body requires a slightly alkaline condition to function well.
+If you are in an overly acidic condition, you can weaken the body, and it can become dangerous.
+Our body requires a slightly alkaline state to function well.
 Blood, for example, needs to be 7.4 pH.
 A shift in blood pH of just 0.2 can result in death.
-Obviously, the body does not want to die and because it is smarter then we realise it compensates for this.
-It is forced to borrow minerals (calcium, sodium, potassium and magnesium) from vital organs and bones to neutralize the acid.
+The body does not want to die, and because it is smarter, then we realise it compensates for this.
+It is forced to borrow minerals (calcium, sodium, potassium and magnesium) from vital organs and bones to neutralise the acid.
 A condition of high acidity may go undetected for years, causing the body to suffer prolonged damage.

 If you have any more questions then please free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.